Pond Life (TV series): Episodes

 Addict – After Mrs A nearly burns down her flat when she falls asleep whilst smoking, Dolly decides it's time to give up.
 However, nicotine patches, hypnosis and even expensive rehab fail to do the trick.
 When she meets handsome health freak Terry, Dolly finally finds the motivation she needs – but does she love him more than she loves cigarettes?

 Good Looking Boyfriend – Dolly feels lonely when Belle gets a new boyfriend, so decides to pursue Didier, Nobby's handsome night school teacher.
 She can't believe her luck when she bags a date, but soon realises why Didier is single – he's incredibly dull.
 Trying to force herself into feeling happy, Dolly pushes Didier into marriage, but as the wedding day looms, Dolly realises looks really aren't everything.

 Christmas – Having promised herself she will for several years, Dolly decides this is the Christmas when she really will go travelling instead of staying at home with the family.
 However, when the reality sets in Dolly realises she's scared of going around the world on her own – but doesn't feel like she can pull out either.
 Meanwhile, Ivy is on the verge of a nervous breakdown as she tries to plan the perfect Christmas, leaving the rest of the family envious that Dolly gets to escape – or does she?

 Family Futures – Dolly and Belle both apply to appear on their favourite quiz show – but thanks to an eyepatch and an epileptic cat, Dolly is forced to draft in Nobby and Mrs A as emergency family members.
 Against the odds, the Ponds reach the final, but a surprise appearance from the real Granny Pond soon derails things.

 Broadcast

+Original broadcast

+Two series were broadcast on Channel 4 in 1996 and 2000.
+The first series had 13x11minute episodes and was screened from 3 to 18 December 1996 — mainly at 5.45pm —; two of these 13 episodes explored more adult themes and therefore were reserved for a double screening at 11.25pm.
+This series was repeated between March and June 1998.

+A second series of 7x30minute episodes followed between 19–30 September 2000 to tie-in with Channel 4's Animation Week of 23–29 September 2000.

+International broadcast

 Teletoon aired the series in Canada starting in 1997.
+It also aired on Locomotion in Latin America.